Characterizing $S$-projective modules and $S$-semisimple rings by uniformity

 Suppose $M$ and $N$ are $R$-modules.
 We say $M$ is $u$-$S$-isomorphic to $N$ if there exists a $u$-$S$-isomorphism $f:M\rightarrow N$.
 A family $\C$ of $R$-modules is said to be closed under $u$-$S$-isomorphisms if $M$ is $u$-$S$-isomorphic to $N$ and $M$ is in $\C$, then $N$ is also in $\C$.
-One can deduce from the following Lemma \ref{l} that the existence of $u$-$S$-isomorphisms of two $R$-modules is actually an equivalence relation.
+One can deduce from the following Lemma \ref{l} that the $u$-$S$-isomorphism is actually an equivalence relation.